loures90/crud_cars/README.md

 #
 ### Description : Filters of cars

 List and filter cars using query params.
-'Year' and 'sale price' can be selected in a range, like year > 2019 and salePrice < 20000, for example.
+The properties 'year' and 'salePrice' can be selected in a range, like year > 2019 and salePrice < 20000, for example.

 ### Method: GET

 ### Url: http://localhost:3003/cars/?queryParams

 ### Query Params:

-Select the filter property defining it value, for example,
+Select the filter properties defining it values, for example,

         http://localhost:3003/cars/?brand=VW&model=Fusca$version=77&year=1977&transmissionType=Manual&salePrice=5000

-It will return a car with brand VW, model Fusca, version 77, year 1977, transmissionType Manual and price 5000.
+It will return a list of cars with brand VW, model Fusca, version 77, year 1977, transmissionType Manual and price 5000.
 For salePrice and year properties you can select a range using the values yearGreaterThan, yearLessThan, priceGreaterThan and priceLessThan, for example:

         http://localhost:3003/cars/?priceGreaterThan=5000&yearLessThan=2015

-It returns a list of cars with sale price Greater than 5000 and produced before the year of 2015.
-It does not allows mixing year with yearGreater or yearLessThan, same for salePrice and priceGreaterThan or priceLessThan.
+It returns a list of cars with sale price greater than 5000 and produced before the year 2015.
+It does not allows mixing params 'year' with params 'yearGreater' or 'yearLessThan', same rule applies for 'salePrice' with 'priceGreaterThan' or 'priceLessThan'.

 ### example: